DHTMLX/docs-todolist/docs/guides/keyboard_navigation.md

 # Keyboard navigation

-DHTMLX To Do List supports full keyboard navigation, so you can create, manage, and organize tasks without a mouse.
+DHTMLX To Do List supports full keyboard navigation.
+Create, manage, and organize tasks without a mouse.

 Keyboard shortcuts work only when a task is focused.
 To focus a task, click on it or use <kbd>ArrowUp</kbd> / <kbd>ArrowDown</kbd> to navigate through the list.